Interstellar-Network/.github/.github/PULL_REQUEST_TEMPLATE.md

   - `cargo clippy -- -D warnings`
   - `cargo check`
   - `cargo test`
+  - `git status` is clean.
+Especially, there is no untracked file
   - `[if applicable: tests_sgx]`
 Reminder: use `[ci skip]` if you know the code is not compiling or some tests are broken